 BLACK AND WHITE CHEQUERED FLAGS For surfboards, stand-up paddleboards, kayaks, and other non-powered craft.
 Launch and recovery area for kitesurfers and windsurfers.
 Never swim or bodyboard here.

-ORANGE WINDSOCK Indicates strong winds.
+ORANGE WINDSOCK Indicates offshore or strong wind conditions.
 Never use inflatables when the windsock is flying.
-When learning, do not kitesurf, windsurf or use stand-up paddleboards when
+When learning, do not kitesurf, windsurf or use stand-up paddleboards in strong winds.

 UNDERSTANDING RIPS AND WAVES